 - Plastic is a good insulator and it finds its use in making a number of things.

-- Rubber is a common component in making tyres, fire-resistant clothes and slippers.
+- Rubber is a common material used in making tyres, fire-resistant clothes and slippers.
 This is because it is a very good insulator.

 Download Conductors and Insulators Cheat Sheet PDF